jerry-ye-xu/jerry-ye-xu.github.io/about.md

     </figure>
 </p>

-My reasons for pursuing math and computer science have matured now, and I still enjoy the journey.
+My reasons for pursuing math and computer science have matured now, and I noticed that I have been enjoying the journey more and more.

 ### Hobbies and Interests